Carry On Jack

 Carry On Jack is a 1964 British comedy film, the eighth in the series of 31 Carry On films (1958–1992).
 Most of the usual Carry On team are missing from this film: only Kenneth Williams and Charles Hawtrey appear throughout, with Jim Dale making a cameo appearance as a sedan chair carrier.
 Bernard Cribbins makes the first of his three appearances in a Carry On.
-Juliet Mills, Donald Houston and Cecil Parker make their only Carry on appearances in this film.
+Juliet Mills, Donald Houston and Cecil Parker make their only Carry On appearances in this film.
 Carry On Jack was the second of the series to be filmed in colour and the first Carry On film with a historical setting and period costumes.

 As with its immediate predecessor, the script for Carry on Jack started off as a non-Carry On film (originally entitled Up the Armada) and after a number of title changes was incorporated into the series.
+The film was followed by Carry On Spying (1964).

 Plot

-Carry On Jack starts with the death of Admiral Horatio Nelson (Jimmy Thompson), whose last words are that Britain needs a bigger navy with more men, followed by his famous request for a kiss to Hardy (Anton Rodgers).
-In the main story, Albert Poop-Decker (Bernard Cribbins) has taken 8 years and still not qualified as midshipman, but is promoted by the First Sea Lord (Cecil Parker) as England needs officers.
+Before dying, Admiral Horatio Nelson says that Britain needs a bigger navy with more men and then requests a kiss to Hardy.
+Meanwhile, Albert Poop-Decker has taken eight and half years and is still not qualified as midshipman, but is promoted by the First Sea Lord as England needs officers.
 He is to join the frigate HMS Venus at Plymouth.
-Arriving to find the crew all celebrating as they are sailing tomorrow, he takes a sedan chair with no bottom (so he has to run), carried by a young man and his father (Jim Dale and Ian Wilson, respectively) to Dirty Dick's Tavern.
+Arriving to find the crew all celebrating as they are sailing tomorrow, he takes a sedan chair with no bottom (so he has to run), carried by a young man and his father to Dirty Dick's Tavern.

-Mobbed by women in the tavern as he is holding a sovereign aloft (as advised by Dale), he is rescued by serving maid, Sally (Juliet Mills).
-She wants to go to sea to find her former lodger and childhood sweetheart Roger, but landlord Ned (George Woodbridge) has let her down.
+Mobbed by women in the tavern as he is holding a sovereign aloft (as advised by Dale), he is rescued by serving maid Sally.
+She wants to go to sea to find her former lodger and childhood sweetheart Roger, but landlord Ned has let her down.
 She finds that Poop-Decker has not reported to the ship yet and is unknown to them, so in a room upstairs she knocks him out and takes his midshipman's uniform.

-Poop-Decker wakes and dons a dress to cover his long johns, and downstairs, along with a cess pit cleaner named Walter Sweetly (Charles Hawtrey), is kidnapped by a press gang run by the Venuss First Officer Lieutenant Jonathan Howett (Donald Houston) and his bosun, Mr Angel (Percy Herbert).
-They come to when at sea and are introduced to Captain Fearless (Kenneth Williams).
+Poop-Decker wakes and dons a dress to cover his long johns, and downstairs, along with cess pit cleaner Walter Sweetly, is kidnapped by a press gang run by the Venuss First Officer Lieutenant Jonathan Howett and his bosun, Mr. Angel.
+They come to when at sea and are introduced to Captain Fearless.
 Poop-Decker makes himself known, but there is already a Midshipman Poop-Decker aboard – Sally, in disguise.
 Poop-Decker, as a hopeless seaman, goes on to continually upset Howett by doing the wrong thing.
 Sally reveals her true identity to Poop-Decker after he has been punished, and he decides to let things continue as they are.
-Eventually, in the course of the film Poop-Decker and Sally fall in love with each other.
+Eventually, Poop-Decker and Sally fall in love with each other.